QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 until :math:`| x^{n+1} - x^n|` is below a tolerance

 #.
-Use a variation of the ``fixedpointmap`` code to implement Newton's method, where the function would accept an ``f, f_prime, x_0, tolerance, maxiter``
+Use a variation of the ``fixedpointmap`` code to implement Newton's method, where the function would accept arguments ``f, f_prime, x_0, tolerance, maxiter``

 #.
 Test it with :math:`f(x) = (x-1)^3` and another function of your choice where you can analytically find the derivative

 Exercise 8(b)
 ---------------

-For those impatient to use more advanced features of Julia, implement a version where Exercise 8(a) where ``f_prime`` is calculated with auto-differentiation
+For those impatient to use more advanced features of Julia, implement a version of Exercise 8(a) where ``f_prime`` is calculated with auto-differentiation

 .. code-block:: julia